kaizhang/SnapATAC2/docs/algorithms/input_format.md

 5. The total number of reads associated with this insertion.
 6. The strandness of the read.

-During data import, either the start or the end position of an insertion record is converted to one insertion count depends on the strandness of the record.
+During data import, the 5' end of an insertion record is converted to one insertion count.

 Note: in both cases, the fifth column (duplication count) is not used during reads counting.
 In other words, we count duplicated reads only once.